JarodNavarro2/COMP330_PROJECT2/README.md

 -To get a report of EVERYTHING you typed, use the command 'report' --This will list ALL topics you created and ALl global topics ("#") you created.

+-To create a topological sort of your notes, use the 'map' command --*This will only work if note subjects and links have been created*